oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### Operator Precedence

-Operator precedences are shown in the following list, from highest precedence to the lowest.
+Operator precedences are shown in the following list, from the highest precedence to the lowest.
 An operator on a higher level (e.g. level 1) is evaluated before an operator on a lower level (e.g. level 2).

 Level | Operator Precedence
 ----- | ---